EcoExtreML/zampy/docs/index.md

 >licences have been accepted.
 Follow the instructions in the error message to
 >accept the licences and run the recipe again.

+When downloading process starts, you can also check the status of your requests in your CDS/ADS profile.

 ### Interact with `zampy` in notebooks